The 15 Best Low-Cost Help Desk Software for Small Businesses

 Hubspot service desk

-High-value customers can be routed differently, stuck tickets get nudged automatically, and when a support issue turns into a renewal risk or upsell opportunity, it’s easy to pass it to sales without re-entering details.
+High‑value customers can be routed differently, stuck tickets can be nudged with simple automation, and issues that turn into renewal risks or upsell opportunities can be handed to sales without re‑entering data.

-• Help Desk workspace built on the CRM: Tickets, conversations, and customer records live in one view, so agents can reply while seeing lifecycle stage and customer history.
+• Help Desk workspace on the CRM: Tickets, conversations, and customer records live in one view, so agents can reply with full lifecycle stage and history visible.

-• Shared inbox with omnichannel intake: Email, live chat, forms, calling, WhatsApp, and Facebook Messenger can all feed into the same service inbox, routed into pipelines based on rules or customer type.
+• Shared inbox with omnichannel intake: Email, chat, forms, calls, WhatsApp, and Facebook Messenger feed into one inbox and route based on rules or customer type.

-• AI assistance inside tickets: HubSpot’s AI helps auto-name tickets, summarize long threads, flag sentiment, and suggest reply drafts, giving small teams practical AI support.
+• AI assistance inside tickets: AI helps name tickets, summarize long threads, gauge sentiment, and suggest replies, giving small teams practical help.

-• Customer portal, surveys, and knowledge base: Publish help articles, let customers track tickets in a portal, and send CSAT or NPS surveys, with all feedback tied back to the contact record.
+• Customer portal, surveys, and knowledge base: Publish articles, let customers track tickets, and send CSAT/NPS surveys, all tied back to the contact record.

-• Cross-team reporting and dashboards: Built-in dashboards cover ticket volume, response times, and satisfaction, while CRM-level reporting lets you see how support activity connects to retention, upsells, or marketing engagement.
+• Cross‑team reporting and dashboards: Dashboards cover volume, speed, and satisfaction, with CRM‑level reports showing how support links to retention and revenue.

 Hubspot Service Hub Pros and Cons